 Education as personal and social transformation...

-...This motto has been my driving force since I was a young adult, when I began a quest to design educational experiences that facilitate an encounter with self and with the Other, expanding each.
+...This call has been my driving force since I was a young adult, when I began a quest to design educational experiences that facilitate encounters with self and the Other, expanding each.

-Prior to doctoral study and to delivering university-level instruction, I designed and taught student-centered learning programs that offered students many ways to explore, express, and challenge what they know.
-I specialized in alternative assessments and curricula, including internet-based learning modalities.
-These skills and experiences continue to inform my course design, and have been especially useful during these unprecedented times of pandemic.
-The need to adapt, strategize, and reexamine our pedagogy has meant making sudden shifts in our educational praxis.
+Prior to doctoral study and delivering university-level instruction, I designed and taught student-centered learning programs that offered students many ways to explore, express, and challenge what they know.
+I specialized in alternative assessments and curricula (think beyond the gradebook), and internet-based learning modalities.
+These skills and experiences continue to inform my course design.
+They have been especially useful during and after the unprecedented times of pandemic.
+The need to adapt, strategize, and reexamine our pedagogy has meant making sudden shifts in long-held educational praxis.
 With the mandate to reassess comes opportunities to re-envision what we are offering--what education really makes possible.

 The current moment is ripe for this conversation.
-It's an invitation, really--One that calls for a multivalent, interdisciplinary approach; that looks ahead and also behind, honors individuality yet acknowledges global relationality, is conceptually capacious and wholly ground-level practical, all at once.
+It poses an invitation, really--one that calls for a multivalent, interdisciplinary approach, that looks ahead and also behind, honors individuality yet acknowledges global relationality, is conceptually capacious and ground-level-practical, all at once.

-As a scholar of comparative religions, my research delves into the intersections of such perspectives.
-I study meaning via contemporary spiritualities, Asian religions in the West, mystical and contemplative traditions, religion and popular culture, and metamodern theory.
-I also lecture publicly on topics including the spiritual-but-not-religious, awe and wonder, the history of yoga, and religion and monsters.
+As a scholar of comparative religions, my research often delves into the heart of these intersecting perspectives.
+Simply put, I study meaning via mystical and contemplative traditions, Asian religious philosophies, contemporary spiritualities, religion and popular culture, and metamodern theory.
+I also lecture publicly on topics including the spiritual-but-not-religious, awe and wonder, the history of yoga, religion and monsters, and more.
 I’m co-founder/editor of the web journal, What Is Metamodern? (https://whatismetamodern.com) and currently divide my time between Vashon Island, Washington and Winston-Salem, North Carolina.

-Please peruse my website or get in touch... let us forward this conversation!
+Please peruse my website for more details, or get in touch... let us forward this conversation!